The Sovereign #iwill Fund 1.0 Grants

 The project gave the Young Ambassadors the skills, knowledge and confidence to act as peer mentors through training sessions and increase awareness of healthy lifestyles, present in educational settings, fundraise and promote good health across the community.

-Clean our Patch’s Litter Picking in Schools project received £10,000.
+Clean our Patch’s Litter Picking in Schools Project received £10,000.

 Clean our Patch used the grant to extend their schools programmes to 12 new schools across Plymouth, engaging 1272 young people aged 10-20 in litter picking training and activities.